Posted in

 You can usually find these programs on social media or through local homeless resource directories.

-Public libraries have become increasingly safe and welcoming spaces for the homeless.
+Public libraries have become a safe and welcoming place for any homeless families or individuals.
 Some libraries partner with charities to distribute blessing bags, especially during the winter months.

 Ask your librarian or social worker (many large city libraries have one) if they have hygiene kits or referral lists for community outreach organizations.